First rabid bats in El Paso County in 2026

 April 1, 2026

-n public health, some of the biggest successes are things we never see.
+In public health, some of the biggest successes are things we never see.
 These include a crash that didn’t happen, a fall that was avoided, or violence that was stopped before it began.
-At El Paso County Public Health (EPCPH), the Injury and Violence Prevention Program works to stop injuries and violence…
+At El Paso County Public Health (EPCPH), the Injury and Violence Prevention Program works to stop injuries…

 National Cancer Prevention Month